A3onn/wigraph/README.md

 ## Exemple

 I think exemples are cool, but unfortunatly good and free PCAPs are not mainstream...
 So I will use a [sample from the Wireshark project](https://wiki.wireshark.org/SampleCaptures) called [wpa-Induction.pcap](https://wiki.wireshark.org/SampleCaptures?action=AttachFile&do=get&target=wpa-Induction.pcap). :D

-As this pcap doesn't have a lot of traffic, I will leave al by default:
+As this pcap doesn't have a lot of traffic, I will leave everything by default:

 ![generating image screenshot](img/induction_shell.png)